Digitaliko/sendvelo/approval-tool/docs/IMPLEMENTATION_PLAN.md

 ---

 #### **4. Email Notifications** ✅
-**Why:** Reviewers don't live in SendVelo, they need to be notified
+**Why:** Reviewers don't live in Thumbway, they need to be notified

 **Current:** Using Postmark
 **Better Auth Integration:** Can hook into invitation emails